 Winter in Southchurch Park.
-A partially frozen lake offers an opportunity to study ice, and reflections.
-Ice, cracks and dissolving edges occurring here on a local level, but are a reminder of what happens on a larger scale in other regions around the world. the forces of nature making their mark.
-Having 'earmarked' these crumbling concrete edges as a place of interest, to be returned to, following the thaw, the council repaired the lakes path and they are now completely covered.
-These images captured a fleeting moment which will never be repeated.
+A partially frozen lake offers an opportunity to observe ice, and reflections.
+Ice, cracks and dissolving edges occurring here on a local level, are a reminder of what happens on a larger scale around the world.
+The forces of nature leaving their mark.
+Having made a note of these lovely crumbling cracks as a place to return to, following the cold spell the council closed off the area and have repaired the path.
+These are now completely covered by a new layer of concrete.
+So a fleeting moment indeed!